 Pressing computer keys allows you to perform calculations, and all data is stored in cells and added to virtual books.
-The Excel logo conveys the principle of the program.
+The Excel logo conveys the program’s principle.
 Using the system, as the logo shows, is a step towards developing accounting methods.

 Meaning and History

-The distant predecessor of Excel is considered to be Microsoft Multiplan, released in 1982.
-The developers hoped that it would compete with Lotus 1-2-3 and Visicalc, popular at that time, but users were not so enthusiastic about Multiplan.
-So three years later, Microsoft had to introduce another program of similar purpose – Excel.
+The distant predecessor of Excel is Microsoft Multiplan, released in 1982.
+The developers hoped it would compete with Lotus 1-2-3 and Visicalc, which were popular at the time, but users were less enthusiastic about Multiplan.
+So, three years later, Microsoft had to introduce another program with a similar purpose: Excel.
 It was given a name that made its superiority over Lotus 1-2-3 obvious because the word “Excel” reads “XL,” an abbreviation for Extra Large.
-This little pun is played out in numerous logos for the application.
-There were no less than ten of them because an icon redesign accompanied the release of new software versions.
+This little pun appears in numerous application logos.
+There were at least 10 of them because an icon redesign accompanied the release of new software versions.

 1985 – 1990

 The very first program was designed for the Macintosh.
-It had a multi-component symbol containing the inscription “MICROSOFT EXCEL,” underlined by two horizontal lines, a wide and a narrow one.
+It had a multi-component symbol containing the inscription “MICROSOFT EXCEL,” underlined by two horizontal lines, one wide and one narrow.
 Bold italics without serifs were chosen for the text.

-In the lower half was a set of geometric shapes which folded into the letters “X” and “L,” with the “L” looking like the structural parts of the “X.” The designers combined the three pairs of symbols, placing them one on top of the other.
-The image in the background consisted of widely spaced dots.
+In the lower half was a set of geometric shapes that folded into the letters “X” and “L,” with the “L” resembling the structural parts of the “X.” The designers combined the three pairs of symbols, placing them one on top of the other.
+The background image consisted of widely spaced dots.
 The picture in the middle was clearer, as the indentation between the dots was reduced.
 The top element was painted completely black.

-The same logo was used for the next version of Excel, created in 1987 for the Windows system.
+The same logo was used for the next version of Excel, released in 1987 for Windows.

 1990 – 1994

 In 1990, Microsoft Excel 3.0 was released.
-The splash screen displayed a new visual sign in the form of the inscription “XL,” which consisted of two three-dimensional blocks.
-The gray corner represented both the letter “L” and half of the “X.” It was crossed by a second diagonal “X” – a blue parallelepiped.
+The splash screen displayed a new visual sign: the inscription “XL,” consisting of two three-dimensional blocks.
+The gray corner represented both the letter “L” and half of the “X.” It was crossed by a second diagonal “X”, a blue parallelepiped.
 All visible edges were black.
 The base was crisscrossed with gray horizontal lines.
-At the top was the word “Microsoft,” written in pixel font without serifs.
+At the top was the word “Microsoft,” written in a sans-serif pixel font.

 1994 – 1995

 The Excel 5.0 logo had no lettering because it was used as an icon on the Windows desktop.
 The designers kept the “XL” pattern but presented it as a simplified pixel graphic.
-The side edges of the blocks became darker.
-In the background, there was a schematic representation of a table, which symbolized the program’s interface.
+The edges of the blocks darkened.
+In the background, a schematic table represented the program’s interface.
 It was a white sheet with a black frame and a dark gray shadow.
 Inside it was a grid of cells in rows and columns.
 In the upper corners were purple bars, which replaced the headings.

 1995 – 1999

 With the release of Excel 95, the icon was redesigned.
 Artists made the “XL” symbol two-dimensional and repainted it blue, keeping the black outline.
 The letter element was reduced and moved to the upper left corner.
 A diamond-shaped schematic table took up most of the space.
-It was crossed out into lines and contained an image of a three-color graph of three columns: dark pink, blue, and red.
+It was crossed out into lines and contained an image of a three-column, three-color graph: dark pink, blue, and red.
 The same icon was used for Excel 97.

 1999 – 2003

-Excel 2000 set new standards for design.
-Its interface received a modern design, and the logo was redesigned by fashionable minimalism.
+Excel 2000 set new design standards.
+Its interface received a modern design, and the logo was redesigned in a fashionable minimalist style.
 The corporate symbol contained the already familiar “XL” monogram, but it became completely green.
 The individual outlines of the blocks disappeared.
-The two parts of the design could be distinguished only by a white line stretching along the diagonal and by the projecting lower edge of the corner.
-A white square in a bold dark green frame was used as the base.
+The two parts of the design could be distinguished only by a white diagonal line and the projecting lower edge of the corner.
+A white square in a bold, dark green frame served as the base.

 2003 – 2007

-In 2003, a version of the application with a 3D logo appeared.
-The designers added many new contours and combined different shades of green to make the image appear three-dimensional.
+In 2003, a version of the application featuring a 3D logo was released.
+The designers added many new contours and combined different shades of green to give the image a three-dimensional appearance.
 The shape of the monogram has changed slightly.
 The white base became light gray, and small triangles appeared in the corners of the outer frame.
-The gradient enhanced the three-dimensionality of the emblem.
+The gradient enhanced the emblem’s three-dimensionality.

 2007 – 2010

-The Excel 2007 icon differed from previous versions, with a more complex structure.
-In the foreground was a white sheet raised above the surface and casting a gray shadow.
+The Excel 2007 icon differed from previous versions in its more complex structure.
+In the foreground, a white sheet was raised above the surface, casting a gray shadow.
 It showed the monogram “XL” with a dark green diagonal and a light green corner.
 The rest of the space (the bottom and right side) was occupied by five rectangles.
-They, too, were green, with a clear gradient used in them.
+They, too, were green, with a clear gradient.

 2010 – 2013

-After the revision, the diagonal parts of the monogram became narrow and elongated.
-The lower stripe, on the contrary, was shortened.
-A radial gradient was used for both elements, each with its gradient.
+After the revision, the diagonal elements of the monogram became narrower and more elongated.
+The lower stripe, by contrast, was shortened.
+A radial gradient was used for both elements, with each element having its own gradient.
 The white sheet was placed inside an asymmetrical square, which had previously been in the background.
 The background was divided into two color blocks with different shades of light green.

 2013 – 2019

-A common logo was created for the next versions of Excel (starting in 2013).
-It featured a two-dimensional design, which was achieved by the absence of a gradient.
+A common logo was introduced for subsequent versions of Excel (starting in 2013).
+It featured a two-dimensional design achieved by the absence of a gradient.
 It looked like an open book with a dark green cover and a sheet divided into cells.
-The monogram was replaced by a single white “X.” It was on a makeshift “cover” in the form of a trapeze.
+The monogram was replaced by a single white “X.” It was on a makeshift “cover” shaped like a trapeze.

 2019 – today

-As part of the global rebranding of Office 365, Excel has a new icon that follows common design standards.
+As part of the global rebranding of Office 365, Excel now has a new icon that aligns with common design standards.
 Its main elements are two quadrangles with rounded edges.
 In the background is a large vertical rectangle.
-It is divided into six color blocks, representing different shades of green.
-It is partially overlapped by a second geometric figure – a square with a white letter “X” in the middle.
+It is divided into six color blocks, each representing a different shade of green.
+It partially overlaps a second geometric figure, a square with a white letter “X” in the middle.

 Font and Colors